wearsunscreen/ninety-nine-elm-problems/notes.md

 * Problems 41, 48, 50b, 57-99 need solutions.
 * Problems 55, 57 can have a more efficient solution.
 * Problem 56 needs unit test and solution
+* Omitted 58, 59, 60 for complexity and lack of value

 ## Suggested improvements
 * Add functions to convert Strings to lists of character and vice versa, to make the problems more consistent with the Haskell, Lisp and Prolog predecessors.